evoila/osb-backup-agent/README.md

 ## Functionality ##
 The agent calls a predefined set of shell scripts in order to trigger the backup or restore procedure.
 These scripts have to be in the `/var/vcap/jobs/backup` directory.
 Generally speaking there are three stages: Pre, Action, Post.
-  These files have to be located or will be placed in the directory `/tmp/backup`.
+  These files have to be located or will be placed in the respective directories set by the environment variables.

 #### Backup ####
 The agent runs following shell scripts from top to bottom: